zoltanctoth/ceu-cloud-class/week1.md

 -TCP (tries to) guarantee delivery by ensuring that any lost packets are resent.
 Why, though, might packets be lost between a sender and receiver?

-  -UDP: its feature is to not guarantee delivery.
+  - UDP: its feature is to not guarantee delivery.
 If some data gets lost, packets get dropped.
 It can be due to: malfunction, technical difficulties, overloaded routers.
 This protocol does not let data to be re-transmitted.
 Skype, streaming, video games are some examples where UDP is useful because it is better to wait a few seconds than watching something lagging all the time.
 Re-transmission is not as good as staying up to date chronologically.
 TCP: Packets can be lost here as well due to the routers being too busy or due to other reasons, but then TCP re-transmits.

 - When a server receives a packet, how does it know whether that packet contains (part of) an email, a request for a website, an instant message, or something else altogether?